-Yogurt is a fermentation (just like kefir and kombucha), meaning it’s created by adding some bacteria (yogurt) to a sugar-containing substance (milk) and letting the bacteria eat up the sugar.
+Yogurt is a fermentation (just like kefir, kombucha, and kimchi), meaning it’s created by adding some bacteria (yogurt) to a sugar-containing substance (milk) and letting the bacteria eat up the sugar.
 So to make yogurt at home, you’ll just need 2 ingredients:

 - Yogurt: Make sure to use a good quality yogurt that has “live” or “active” cultures.

 - Milk: Whole fat milk produces the best texture for homemade yogurt.

 The result of fermentation is always acid, gas, or alcohol.
 Fermentation of milk gives us acid, making for the distinctively tart flavor of yogurt!

 How to make Greek Yogurt